nickcamp13/cse15l-lab-reports/lab-1.md

    ^C
    [user@sahara ~]$
    ```
+   My current working directory is the home directory.
 This case resulted in interestig behavior. cat is a command that outputs the complete contents of specified files.
 In this example I did not provide any file for cat to print out.
 After calling this command no new prompt was available for me but instead, I was able to continue typing in the terminal.
 In the line after where I call cat, I typed "test" and hit enter.
 Afterwards, the terminal responded back with an identical string.
 I was able to continue this behavior until I terminated the command with hitting ctrl+c.
 Despite the interesting behavior I do not believe this is an error.

 2. **Usage w/ a path to a directory as an arg**
    ```